Kana Software

 KANA Software, Inc. is a wholly owned subsidiary of Verint Systems (NASDAQ: VRNT) and provides on-premises and cloud computing hosted customer relationship management software products to many of the Fortune 500, mid-market businesses and government agencies.

+In 2014, Verint acquired the operating assets of KANA for $514 million.

 History

-Mark Gainey founded KANA, named after a rescued Shepherd-Husky mix, in 1996.
-The purpose was to market a software package designed to help businesses manage email and Web-based communications.
-It grew around this core offering.
+Mark Gainey founded KANA in 1996.
+The purpose of the company was to market a software package designed to help businesses manage email and Web-based communications.

 In 1999, KANA Communications (as it was then known) acquired Connectify followed by Business Evolution and NetDialog.